 \subsubsection{Asymptotic properties}

 We first establish the large-sample behavior of the derivative evaluations on the grid.
-This result underpins inference for shape constraints. \begin{proposition}[Asymptotic distribution] Let $\bs \theta, \, \widehat{\bs \theta}$ be defined as in \eqref{eq:theta}.
-Under the assumptions of Proposition~\ref{proposition:well_defined}, it holds,
+This result underpins inference for shape constraints. \begin{proposition}[Asymptotic distribution of derivative evaluations] Let $\bs \theta, \, \widehat{\bs \theta}$ be defined as in \eqref{eq:theta}.
+Suppose Assumptions~\ref{assumption:integrability} and \ref{assumption:iid} hold true.
+Then,

 \end{proposition} \begin{proof} By \eqref{eq:second_derivative_evaluation} and Theorem~\ref{result:zhou}, we have